cs3110/textbook/_sources/chapters/adv/curry-howard.md

 Please enjoy this little chapter, which contains one of the most beautiful results in the entire book.
 It is based on the paper [Propositions as Types][pat] by Philip Wadler.
-You can watch an entertaining [recorded lecture][pat-lambda-days] lecture by Prof. Wadler on it, in addition to our lecture below.
+You can watch an entertaining [recorded lecture][pat-lambda-days] by Prof. Wadler on it, in addition to our lecture below.
 ```